 Nurses are in high demand across the country.
-The Bureau of Labor Statistics projects that by 2026 the number of registered nurses will grow 15% and the number of nurse practitioners and other nursing specialists will increase by 30%.
-An on-campus or online nursing degree prepares students for positions in the healthcare industry, training students to administer treatment and medications to patients.
-Nurses work in setting such as schools, hospitals, doctor’s offices, and private and elderly care facilities.
+The Bureau of Labor Statistics (BLS) projects job growth for nurse practitioners to increase 15% by 2026, and the number of nurse practitioners and other nursing specialists is projected to increase by 30%.
+An on-campus or online nursing degree prepares students for positions in the healthcare industry.
+Nurses work in settings such as schools, hospitals, physicians' offices, and private care facilities.

 Professionals with an online nursing degree may work as registered nurses, licensed practical and vocational nurses, or nurse practitioners.
-Graduates of two-year nursing schools in West Virginia are qualified to become an RN.
-Graduates of BSN programs in West Virginia earn higher salaries and have opportunities to pursue management roles and advance their careers.
-Nurse practitioners must have a master’s degree in nursing.
+Graduates of two-year nursing schools in West Virginia are qualified to become RNs.
+Graduates of BSN programs in West Virginia earn higher salaries than graduates from two-year schools and enjoy more career advancement opportunities.
+Nurse practitioners need a master’s degree in nursing.

 How to Become a Nurse in West Virginia

-Nursing licensure in West Virginia is awarded by the West Virginia Board of Examiners for Registered Nurse Professionals and by the West Virginia State Board Of Examiners for Licensed Nurse Practitioners for RNs and LPNs, respectively.
-LPNs may practice after completing a 12-month program at one of the nursing schools in West Virginia and passing the National Council Licensure Exam (NCLEX).
+Nursing licensure in West Virginia is awarded by the West Virginia Board of Examiners for Registered Nurse Professionals and the West Virginia State Board Of Examiners for Licensed Nurse Practitioners for RNs and LPNs, respectively.
+LPNs may practice after completing a one-year program at a nursing school in West Virginia and passing the National Council Licensure Exam (NCLEX).
 To become licensed, LPN candidates must also complete an application, undergo a background check, and pay a $75 fee.

-Applicants for RN and advanced practice registered nursing (APRN) licensure must submit an application and endorsement forms and must register to take the NCLEX-RN.
-Nurses licensed in other states who want to practice in West Virginia should fill out the RN verification form.
+Applicants for RN and advanced practice registered nursing (APRN) licensure must submit an application and endorsement forms and register for the NCLEX-RN.
+Nurses licensed in other states who want to practice in West Virginia must submit the RN verification form.

 Nursing candidates must complete an ADN or BSN program at an accredited institution before applying for licensure.
-Advanced practice nurses need a graduate degree in an area of specialization, such as prescriptive authority.
+Advanced practice nurses need a graduate degree in a specialization, such as prescriptive authority.
 A doctor of nursing practice is required to teach at most universities and nursing colleges in West Virginia.
-Nurses with higher levels of education have increased job opportunities and greater earning potential.
+Nurses with higher levels of education enjoy increased job opportunities and greater earning potential.

-The West Virginia RN Board maintains a list of state-approved on-campus and online nursing degrees in West Virginia, at both undergraduate and graduate levels.
-WVU offers several online nursing programs, including an RN to BSN program and an MSN program.
+The West Virginia RN Board maintains a list of state-approved on-campus and online nursing degrees in West Virginia at the undergraduate and graduate levels.
+WVU offers several online nursing programs, including an RN-to-BSN program and MSN program.
 No online BSN program exists in West Virginia.

-Applicants to WVU’s online RN to BSN program should have an ADN or certificate of nursing from an accredited program, a 2.5 GPA, and an unrestricted nursing license.
+Applicants to WVU’s online RN-to-BSN program must have an ADN or certificate of nursing from an accredited program, a 2.5 GPA, and an unrestricted nursing license.
 Applicants to the online MSN program must have a BSN, a 3.0 GPA, an unrestricted nursing license, and graduate coursework in statistics.

-Students in WVU’s online RN to BSN program complete 128 credits, and full-time students earn the degree in one year.
+Students in WVU’s online RN-to-BSN program must complete 128 credits, and full-time students can earn the degree in one year.
 The online master’s degree requires 44 clinical hours.

 On-campus and online nursing programs in West Virginia prepare students for the NCLEX-RN, but most candidates study additional hours for the exam.
 Candidates pay a $200 exam fee and have six hours to complete the NCLEX-RN.